willy-vvu/game/jtc_rendition.md

  would have guessed the exact cause of extinction but what was predicted was that ultimatley, the humans love for expansion and development, greed, would cause the end of human reign.
 The question is, how?

+The year 2060, a "psychopath" by the name of Renlar was arrested on the streets of Boston for "spreading terror."
+Still the media had a field day with broadcasting his cynical premonitions.
+They involved the end of the world.
+Although he did not predict exactly how, he was a key stepping stone in the start of the end of the world.